 5. Carry it at the Front – If your backpack is loaded with valuables, carry it at the front, across your body.
 Watch how the Japanese travel.
 They always have small or large backpacks, securely fastened and carried across their chests.
 Emulate them.

-6. Avoid the Flag – Never saw a flag on your bag.
-A) We don’t really care where you’re from and B) You’ve no idea what people you meet think of your country.
-Particularly if you’re from America, Israel or any other country that half the world hates, avoid the flag.
+6. Avoid the Flag – Never sew a flag on your bag.
+A) We don’t really care where you’re from and B) You have no idea what people you meet think of your country.
+Particularly if you are from America, Israel or any other country that is not particularly popular by a large percentage of the planet, avoid the flag.
 It will only bring you trouble.

 8. Don’t Wear Expensive Clothing or Accessories – The best people at backpacking are the ones who wear cheap clothes and leave the expensive jewelry and watches at home.
 If you look like you have money (and many people can spot an authentic Gucci watch a mile away) then you’re far more likely to be a target.
 Buy cheap stuff, so if it gets stolen or lost, you’re only out a few dollars.